Communities

 Found this on Reddit: https://www.reddit.com/r/German/comments/3yqlqd/why_is_it_frohe_weihnachten_ins...

-gmcgath‭ wrote 5 months ago
+gmcgath‭ wrote about 1 year ago

 Found this on Reddit: https://www.reddit.com/r/German/comments/3yqlqd/why_is_it_frohe_weihnachten_instead_of_frohes/